🇲🇽

 Everywhere

-Refried beans and many traditional dishes are cooked with pork lard as standard — the dish looks entirely plant-based on the menu.
+Refried beans and many traditional dishes are very often cooked with pork lard as standard.
+The dish looks entirely plant-based on the menu.
 Manteca is the default cooking fat in non-specialist traditional kitchens, rendering frijoles refritos, tamales, and some rice dishes non-vegan without any visible sign.
-International visitors routinely miss this because the English translation of many dishes gives no indication.
-The question ¿Sin manteca?
-(Without lard?) should be asked every time at any non-dedicated venue.
+Ask ¿Sin manteca? every time at any non-dedicated venue.

 Caldo de pollo